Monster Drawing & Oil Pastels

 Finished Warm & Cool Monsters

-I hope you have fun creating a textured monster with watercolors and plastic wrap.
+I hope you have fun creating a textured monster with this watercolor technique using plastic wrap.

 Join my email list to hear about new resources, sales, and tips for teaching art and drawing, and get 15% off your next order!